nturpin0/UILibrary/docs/index.md

 ## What is it?
-UILibrary is a libary of routines in one Shortcut to be called from your own Shortcuts.
+UILibrary is a library of routines in one Shortcut to be called from your own Shortcuts.
 It aims to help you quickly add functionality to any of your Shortcuts.
 You can find the Shortcut on routinehub [https://routinehub.co/shortcut/2145](https://routinehub.co/shortcut/2145)

 ## Demos